ethereum/remix-project/docs/_build/html/_sources/tutorial_debug.md.txt

 ======================

 There are two ways to start debugging, each one corresponds to a different use case.
-* from the transaction log in the Terminal - use this when you are want to debug a "sucessful" transaction.
+* from the transaction log in the Terminal - use this when you want to debug a transaction.
-* from the Debugger - use this if you have a *transaction hash* or a *block number* with a *transaction index*.
+* from the Debugger - use this if you have a *transaction hash*.

-### Debug from the Transaction GUI -
+### Initiate Debugging from the transaction log in the Terminal

-Let's start with a basic contract (or replace this one by your own):
+Let's start with a basic contract ( or replace this one by your own ) :
 - create a blank file in the file explorer (by clicking the + icon) and give it a name.
 - copy the code below.
 - compile the code.
 - click the Run & Deploy icon in the icon panel.

 ```
-{.sourceCode .none}  - RS why is this here?
 pragma solidity >=0.5.1 <0.6.0;
 contract Donation {
     address owner;